gavg712/geomuseo/README.md

 ## Vision

-Geomuseo app has been stoped by administrative problems, but as soon as posible it will hace some improvements and the integration of new packages, like `sf` or `tmap` and so on.
+Geomuseo app has been stoped by administrative problems, but as soon as posible it will have some improvements and the integration of new packages, like `sf` or `tmap` and so on.